 International Labour Organization (ILO)

-Message from Guy Ryder, Director-General of ILO
+Message from Guy Ryder, ILO Director-General

 International Organization for Migration (IOM)

-Message from Patricia O'Donovan, Director of ITC-ILO
+Message from William Lacy Swing, Director General of IOM

 Joint United Nations Programme on HIV/AIDS (UNAIDS)